 The concept of love transcends time, culture and geographical location.
 Love can calm the greatest storms in life, bring joy to those in mourning, and not to mention cover a multitude of sins (1 Peter 4:8).
 I believe love is oxygen for the soul.

-This concept is something that I’ve been processing for awhile now, so much so that it will be the focus of my next book.
+The concept that love is oxygen is something that I’ve been processing for awhile now, so much so that it is the focus of one of my books.
 Why?
 Because I believe love is one of the greatest forces the world has ever seen.
 The greatest example of it?
 Jesus’ sacrifice on the cross for the sake of those who didn’t deserve an ounce of it.

 Love is powerful.
 Love is contagious.
 Love is Jesus.